thibaud-c/Graz_402.424/lab_06/README.md

 FROM source_table -- the source table to select from WHERE condition; -- optional condition to filter the data
 ```

+> [!TIP]
+> The `INSERT INTO ...
+SELECT` statement is a powerful way to insert data into a table from another table or query.
+It allows you to select specific columns and filter the data as needed. <br> Here, you are creating a new entry (i.e., a new row) in the `fire_stations` table for each fire station found in the `buildings` table. <br>

 ```diff
 ! 🤔 What should the query look like?